spacemeat/humon/README.md

 * libhumon-d.so.ver.si.on       - debug shared library for Linux
 * test-d                        - test binary, debug version
 * test-r                        - test binary, optimized version
-* hux                           - a command-line tool for translating and validating Humon
+* hux                           - a command-line tool for translformatting and validating Humon data
-* readmeSrc-c                   - a small sample with example code from the README.md
+* readmeSrc-c                   - a small sample with example code from this README.md
-* readmeSrc-cpp                 - a less small sample with example code from the README.md
+* readmeSrc-cpp                 - a less small sample with example code from this README.md

 These files are built in Windows:
 * humon-win32.lib               - optimized static library for 32-bit Windows